The Abelian Sandpile Model on Fractal Graphs: Periodicity

-We note that this is not an empty statement as $SG$, $PG$, $HG$, and $MG$ are examples of graphs that all satisfy the above properties when adding grains to a central point of the fractal graph.
-We have also observed periodicities which are summarized in the following conjecture.
+We note that this statement is not empty as $SG$, $PG$, $HG$, and~$MG$ are examples of graphs that all satisfy the above properties when adding chips to a central point of the fractal graph.